how to do it well.

 Click on Soldering for reading the page of this site dealing with this argument.

-Joining-lead-tin-zinc by Projection welding of tinplate is sometimes preferred to spot welding because of less contamination (electrode pickup) being produced on
+Joining-lead-tin-zinc by Projection welding of tinplate is sometimes preferred to spot welding because of less contamination (electrode pickup) being produced on the electrodes faces.

 This can be controlled by taking care that the current density at the electrodes face be low, by paying special attention to their size and shape.